PyConPL/Book/2017/workshops/First_steps_with_PySpark/text.md

 #### drop()

-> drop() is like the opposite of select(): Instead of selecting specific columns from a DataFrame, it drops a specifed column from a DataFrame.
+> drop() is like the opposite of select(): Instead of selecting specific columns from a DataFrame, it drops a specified column from a DataFrame.

 Here's a simple use case: Suppose you're reading from a 1,000-column CSV file, and you have to get rid of five of the columns.
 Instead of selecting 995 of the